 If the landlord doesn’t allow them to stay after their lease term expires but they refuse to leave, the landlord can file an unlawful detainer lawsuit against them.
 At that point, the holdover tenant will be considered a criminal trespasser.
 Once they become a trespasser, they will no longer be able to make an adverse possession claim to the property.

 Color of title means that the ownership a person has over the property isn’t considered regular.
-Regular ownership means that the person who is claiming ownership of the property has acquired the property through the typical legal process.
-In the case of color of title, the person claiming ownership of the property is usually lacking one or more of the necessary legal documents to claim ownership.
+Regular ownership means that the person who is claiming ownership of the property has acquired it through the typical legal process.
+In the case of color of title, the person claiming ownership of the property is usually lacking one or more of the necessary legal documents to establish ownership.

-Yes, squatters must pay property taxes for at least 7 uninterrupted years while occupying the property.
-If they cannot prove that they have done so, they cannot make a legal claim of ownership to the property.
+Yes, squatters must pay the property tax for at least 7 uninterrupted years while occupying the space.
+If they cannot prove that they have done so, they cannot make a legal declaration of ownership of the property.

-In Washington, a squatter can lay a claim of ownership to a property after occupying it for 7 continuous years.
+In Washington, a squatter can establish ownership of a property after occupying it for 7 continuous years.
 However, this is only one of the conditions they must meet to make a legal claim to the property.
 They must also meet the following requirements:

 Squatters must be able to make what is referred to as a ‘hostile’ claim to the property.
 In a legal sense, ‘hostile’ takes one of the following three meanings:

 - Simple occupation.
 In this definition, the term ‘hostile’ is defined to mean a mere occupation of the land.
 The trespasser is not obligated to know who the actual property owner is.
-Most states follow this definition of a ‘hostile’ claim.
+Most states follow this definition of hostile.

 - Awareness of trespassing.
 Unlike the first definition, this definition requires that the trespasser has an awareness of their criminal actions.
 They must know that they are committing a criminal offense by living on the property.